ansyblenetwork/aquietlife/_posts/2021-07-02-collateral.md

 2. a long contract,
 3. mutually exclusive cash collateral.

-Because of convention, it is still convenient to refer to these in terms of the corresponding options strategies:
+Due to habit and communication, it is still convenient to refer to these in terms of the corresponding options strategies:

 1. cash secured put (or covered call),
 2. spreads,